-It’s time to get past the fear of using the life-saving medication, and be ready to spring into action.
-First published in Allergic Living magazine; learn about the new e-magazine here.
+It’s time to get past the fear of using the life-saving medication and be ready to spring into action.

 My friend Sherri called me on the way to the emergency room.
 With no known allergies, she was surprised when the school nurse told her that her son Jon was having an allergic reaction.
 When she arrived at school, Sherri was shocked by his appearance.
 His eyes were almost swollen shut, with his skin red and blotchy.
 His lips were turning blue.
 Thankfully, the ER staff immediately recognized his anaphylactic reaction and administered epinephrine.
 Jon was lucky.